chakrabar/chakrabar.github.io/_posts/articles/2018-03-05-code-quality-management.md

 > In addition to being functionally correct and performant, a high-quality code is easy to read, understand, debug, build, test, maintain, reuse, replace, extend and is just-enough documented.

 There are bunch of practices that has been established and time-tested by the development community to help tackle the code quality issues.
-None of them are _"silver bullet"_, and the success rate depends on multiple factors like - skillset and maturity of the developers, team priorities, outlook of the organization, pragmatic approach towards standard practices, choice of tools & platforms etc.
+None of them are _"silver bullet"_, and the success rate depends on multiple factors like - skillset and maturity of the developers, team priorities, outlook of the organization, pragmatic approach towards standard coding practices, choice of tools & platforms etc.

 we'll briefly look at some of the common practices to manage code quality issues